You can talk about your emotions with practice, even if it feels uncomfortable at first.

 Everyone feels sad from time to time.
 This emotion might relate to a specific event, such as a loss or rejection.
 But in other cases, you might have no idea why you feel sad.

 How to talk about it

 When you’re sad, you might describe yourself as feeling:

 Sadness can be hard to shake, but depending on your situation, these tips might help:

 - Do something meaningful.
-Doing something to help others or give back to society can help you feel more connected to other people.
-If you’ve recently lost someone you cared about, consider finishing a project they cared about or donating your time to a cause they supported.
+Doing something to help others or give back to society can help you feel more connected with other people.
+If you’ve recently lost someone you love, consider finishing a project they cared about or donating your time to a cause they supported.

 - Reach out for support.
-This is easier said than done when you’re in a low point.
+This is easier said than done when you’re at a low point.
 Try to remember the people in your life who care for you and likely want to help you.
-The pain of heartache does ease in time, even if you can’t imagine that at the moment.
+The pain of heartache does ease with time, even if you can’t imagine it at the moment.

-If your sadness lingers or begins to have a significant impact on daily life and makes it hard to work, go to school, or maintain your relationships, it may help to talk to a therapist.
+It may help to talk with a therapist if your sadness lingers or begins to have a significant impact on daily life and makes it hard to work, go to school, or maintain your relationships.

 Fear happens when you sense any type of threat.
 Depending on that perceived threat, fear can range from mild to severe.